-I included my favorite ice cream place and suggestions from some travel writer friends.
+Try some of these great ice cream places on #NationalIceCreamDay or any day of the year.
+This article includes my favorite ice cream place in the world and ice cream places suggested by some travel writer friends.
 These are merely suggestions—a starting point—and I encourage you to explore the local ice cream scene wherever you live and visit.

 Great Ice Cream Places in USA to Cool Off

 My goal is to visit every ice cream place in the world to truly rate all the great ice cream places.
 Call me Dr. Ice Cream (similar to Dr. Beach).
 Or Scoops McCool—which is what I would call my ice cream store or homemade ice cream brand (yes, I make my own ice cream).
 Did you know that there is a McCool’s Ice Cream?
 It is in New Jersey but I have not been to it.
 Have you?

 My favorite ice cream place in the United States is …

 OK, so why Cherry Hill?

 First, Cherry Hill has the single best ice cream flavor I have ever had.
 Unlike other “best” culinary memories, this ice cream flavor does not disappoint whenever I have it.
 That flavor is Chocolate Peanut Butter Cookie Dough.
 The milk chocolate ice cream comes from local cows, within sight of the ice cream stand.
 How cool is that?
 The mixmasters put in peanut butter cookie dough pieces and layer with ribbons of peanut butter and caramel. #DroptheMic.